Instant resurrection: just keep the body double out of focus!

 - Speaking of SPD, the entire character of Sam the Omega Ranger was a Fake Shemp.
 Disney didn't want to pay up for yet another regular actor, so it was made that some Negative Space Wedgie had turned his "civilian form" into a floating ball of light.
 It was so awkward that the writers involved him as little as possible, and might have written him out entirely if they didn't have to work around Stock Footage.
 And to add insult to injury, Human!Sam did show up in a one-scene cameo in the finale.

-- Samurai did this for the Halloween Episode "Trickster Treat".
-They used Samurai Sentai Shinkenger footage of Mako/Shinken Pink (portrayed by Rin Takanashi) singing on a stage, exaggerating the lighting effects and blurring her face a little to pretend that it was Mia standing there.
+- Samurai did this for the Halloween Episode "Trickster Treat," which was made entirely with not only Samurai Sentai Shinkenger stock footage as per the course, but also recycled unmorphed footage from past Samurai episodes for maximum budget saving.
+In a particular example, they used Shinkenger footage of Mako/Shinken Pink (portrayed by Rin Takanashi) singing on a stage, exaggerating the lighting effects and blurring her face a little to pretend that it was Mia (otherwise portrayed by Erika Fong) standing there.

 - After filming nine episodes of the Super Sentai show Choudenshi Bioman, actress Yuki Yajima (Mika/Yellow Four) abruptly left the series for reasons unclear to this day (the two most common theories are either a falling out with the production company or she left after eloping with someone.)
 In Episode 10, her character is thus entirely played by a costumed stunt actor and killed off.
 Even earlier than that, starting in Episode 7, her lines are dubbed over by an uncredited Mayumi Tanaka.